- Asia & the Pacific Policy Studies

 - Aid management and development practice

-Most presentations will be in person.
+The main emphasis of AAC2023 is on in-person presentations.
 However, there will also be limited opportunities for online presentations and blended (in-person and online) sessions.

 3MAP: the 3-minute aid pitch

 At AAC2023, in the style of the 3-minute thesis competition, selected speakers will have three minutes to present their proposal, followed by audience questions and a vote to find our winner.